-The availability of affordable and accessible housing for MFP participants continues to be problematic across the state in particular for aged and physically disabled individuals residing in nursing facilities who wish to return to the community.
+As stated in earlier reports, the availability of affordable and accessible housing for MFP participants continues to be problematic across the state in particular for aged and physically disabled individuals residing in nursing facilities who wish to return to the community.
 Problems are especially noted for rural areas where fewer affordable rental units are available.
-To help address the housing barriers with transitions, MFP has partnered with the Missouri Housing Development Commission (MHDC) which is the housing finance agency for the state.
-The MHDC has partnered with the DSS, the DMH, the DHSS and the Department of Corrections to develop a Memorandum of Understanding (MOU) to address housing issues across the disabled populations.
-The state has applied for the Project Rental Assistance 811 funding under HUD and is awaiting a response from HUD on award announcements.
+To help address the housing barriers to transitions, MFP has partnered with the Missouri Housing Development Commission (MHDC) which is the housing finance agency for the state.